CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/twocrypto.md

 ### `out_fee`
 !!! description "`TwoCrypto.out_fee() -> uint256:`"

     Getter for the `out_fee`.
-This is the maximum fee and is charged when the pool is completely imbalanced.
+This fee is the maximum fee and is charged when the pool is completely imbalanced.

-    Returns: out fee (`uint255`).
+    Returns: Out fee (`uint256`).

     ??? quote "Source code"